rc55/ukdemoscene/ukdemoscene.md

 - The Demoscene in London Facebook Group often post about meet-ups that occur several times a year in central London: https://www.facebook.com/groups/134747933783233/

 - Occasionally ad-hoc meet-ups by demosceners take place in the South / South-West (Bristol Area) and in the North (Slipstream events).
 Slipstream plan to host a demoscene party in the future at some point.
 The Slack #general channel is good to keep an eye on for upcoming meetings.

+### What international parties are frequented by UK Demosceners?

+The most popular international demoparty is Revision, but many UK sceners go to Evoke and Outline.
+Other parties popular with smaller groups of UK sceners include X and TRSAC.
+This list is not exhaustive.

 ### Who maintains this page?